Vittorio Di Prima: Biography

-In animation, Di Prima provided the Italian voice of Henry J. Waternoose in Monsters, Inc., Sheriff in Cars and he also dubbed Animal in The Muppets and Muppets Most Wanted until he was replaced by Paolo Marchese in 2015.
+In animation, Di Prima provided the Italian voice of Henry J. Waternoose in Monsters, Inc., Sheriff in Cars, he also dubbed Animal in The Muppets and Muppets Most Wanted until he was replaced by Paolo Marchese in 2015 and Pete from 1984 to 1988.

 Personal life

 Di Prima was married to Ada Maria Serra Zanetti, who is also a voice actress.

 Death

-Di Prima died in Rome on February 9, 2016, at the age of 74.
+Di Prima died in Rome on 9 February 2016, at the age of 74.